We have collected some of the most common questions that customers ask about our Managed WordPress Hosting platform and housed them in one place.

 Pausing Cloudflare will allow us to install the Let’s Encrypt SSL certificate on your Managed WordPress site.
 Once the site is live and has been renamed then you can resume Cloudflare.

 A stencil will allow you to create a copy of any site you have and save it for another deployment without having to redo all the hard work you’ve put into customizing the site.
-Click on the following article to learn how to create a stencil site:

 For an increase in PHP values, you will need to create a php.ini file.
 (Managed WordPress utilizes NGINX which does not read .htaccess files) To do so, you’ll first log in to your server with your SSH credentials.
 Once you are logged into the terminal you will type